stafwag/ansible-role-virt_install_vm/README.md

 The role is available on [Ansible Galaxy](https://galaxy.ansible.com/stafwag/virt_install_import).

 To install the role from Ansible Galaxy execute the command below.
-This will install the role with the dependencies.

 ```bash
 $ ansible-galaxy install stafwag.virt_install_import